 Choisya

 Choisya, or Mexican orange blossom, is an attractive, low maintenance evergreen shrub.
 Its glossy green leaves look good all year round and the white, star-shaped flowers in late spring and early summer smell deliciously of orange blossom.
-It does best in sun but tolerates shade if it's in a sheltered spot.
+It does best in sun but tolerates some shade if it's in a sheltered spot.

 H x S: 3m x 2.5m